jespetius/twitcoin/README.md

   <h3 align="center">Twitcoin</h3>

   <p align="center">
-    Twitcoin - a school coding project aiming to make sense of the vast sea of information that Twitter is.
+    Twitcoin - a data fetching application.
     <br />
     <a href="https://github.com/jespetius/twitcoin"><strong>GitHub »</strong></a>
     <br />
     <br />
+    <a href="https://github.com/jespetius/twitcoin">Watch demo</a>
+    ·
+    <a href="https://github.com/jespetius/twitcoin/issues/new">Report a bug</a>
+    ·
+    <a href="https://github.com/jespetius/twitcoin/issues/new">Request a feature</a>
   </p>
 </p>